 Types and symptoms of chronic glomerulonephritis

-According to the course and clinical manifestations, the following types are distinguished:
+Based on the course and clinical manifestations, the following types are distinguished:

-Methods for the diagnosis of chronic glomerulonephritis
+Methods for diagnosing chronic glomerulonephritis

 To diagnose all types of chronic glomerulonephritis, the following types of examinations are used:

-Diagnostics type Why is it appointed?
+Type of diagnosis Why is it appointed?

 Stages of chronic glomerulonephritis